-John Gans has published widely, with articles, reviews, and opinion pieces in The Atlantic, Wired, Politico, Foreign Affairs, The International Herald Tribune, The Times of London Literary Supplement, The Boston Globe, Foreign Policy, and more.
+John Gans has published widely with articles, reviews, and opinion pieces in The New York Times, The Atlantic, Wired, Politico, Foreign Affairs, The International Herald Tribune, The Times of London Literary Supplement, The Boston Globe, Foreign Policy, and more.
 He has appeared on CNN, BBC, MSNBC, NPR, and been quoted as a source in the The New York Times, The Washington Post, USA Today, and more.
 Gans is also a contributing editor to the journal Survival.

 More than commentary on U.S. foreign policy and politics, Gans has built a following with his writing on Bruce Springsteen and “The Boss’s” unique influence on the United States.
 Gans has published three long-form articles on Springsteen’s life, his politics, and, indeed, the rock star’s foreign policy.
 The latter gained attention for asking and answering the provocative question, “Did Springsteen win the Cold War?”

 Below is a selection of recently published commentary.
 If interested in original commentary or reviews from Gans, please use the contact page.

 When President Trump’s White House used its official Twitter account Tuesday to criticize Lt.
 Col. Alexander Vindman, a staffer on its own National Security Council testifying in the House impeachment inquiry, it seemed to some like a new low for Washington.
 But it was just another day for Trump’s NSC.
 The staff, which traditionally helps presidents manage the government and make foreign policy decisions, has instead become accustomed over the past three years to name-calling and accusations of disloyalty.